nithishkumar98/nithishkumar98.github.io/README.md

-This is a Personal portfolio projects which is build using the html, css, and javascript
+This is a Personal portfolio projects which is build using the html, css, and javascript and it has been hosted http://nithishkumar.com